 - Anxiety disorders such as OCD

 Then, let’s add on mutations.
 A connective tissue disorder such as Ehlers-Danlos Syndrome causes problems in holding Magnesium (and other salts) in your body.
 Dr. Heidi Collins talks about how many problems in EDS that are aided by adding Magnesium in one’s diet.
 Her paper is summarized by Dr. Diana Driscoll here. (both Dr. Driscoll and Dr. Collins have EDS)

 First, I knew I liked Spinach.
 I began adding fresh spinach to the salad that my husband began making for me to get well.
 Then, I began doing the same with avocados.
 Next, I began eating tuna salad (albacore without mercury) with veggie chips instead of on bread.
 Now, I’ve completely cut out the chips.
 I tried an internet recipe passed around on Facebook on garbanzo beans.
-Now, I’m trying spinach smoothies. (and other green smoothies.)
+I’m trying spinach smoothies. (and other green smoothies.)
 6 months ago, I would have thought that green smoothies were crazy, however, I figure if I’m not feeling well with what I’m doing, try something new! (for any diet changes, I’ve found it easier for me to go slow and not to jump in, or I won’t stick to it.)